phnmnl/workflow-demo/README.md

   <img src="http://i64.tinypic.com/14se62r.png" width="750"/>
 </p>

 In the next step you will find a long list of settings.
 Check the GitHub project checkbox, and insert the URL to your repository.
-Then, firther down, select Git under source management and insert the repository URL again.
+Then, further down, select Git under source management and insert the repository URL again.
 This second setting is very important, as the URL that you insert here will be used by Jenkins to clone your repository.

 <p align="center">
   <img src="http://i63.tinypic.com/2zzqddk.png" width="750"/>
 </p>

-To make the integration automatic, check the "Build when a change is pushed to GitHub".
-In this way Jenkins will expose a *webhook* that GitHub can use to trigger the build.
+To make the build automatic, check "Build when a change is pushed to GitHub".
+In this way Jenkins will expose a *webhook* that GitHub can use to trigger the builds.
 This means that you need to [configure the Jenkins webhook on GitHub](http://learning-continuous-deployment.github.io/jenkins/github/2015/04/17/github-jenkins/).
-For the purpose of this tutorial you can skip this, and trigger the build manually.
+For the purpose of this tutorial you can skip this step, and you can trigger the build manually.

-To configure this item to build your image, click on *"Add build step"*, choose *"Execute Docker command"*, and select the *"Create/build image"* command.
-Add the *"Build context folder"*, that is the folder where the Docker context is save.
+In order to configure Jenkins to build your image, click on *"Add build step"*, choose *"Execute Docker command"*, and select the *"Create/build image"* command.
+Add the *"Build context folder"*, that is the folder where the Docker context is saved.
 Setting this field to *"$WORKSPACE"* is enough if you saved the Docker context in the root of your repository.
 If you saved the Docker context in a different folder, you need to specify the path to it (e.g. *"$WORKSPACE/context"*).
 It is also very important to name the *"Tag of the resulting docker image"* properly.
 In fact, to successfully push to DockerHub, the tag will have to be in the form: `<dockerhub-user>/servicename`.

 <p align="center">
   <img src="http://i64.tinypic.com/2mo4bat.png" width="750"/>
 </p>

 To push the resulting image to GitHub, add another build step, but this time select the *"Push image"*.
 Then, specify the *"Name of the image to push"*, that is *<dockerhub-user>/servicename*, and the *"Docker registry URL"*: https://index.docker.io/v1/.
 Off course, you need to provide the credentials for the *<dockerhub-user>* that you specified.
-In order to do that click on "Add", close to *"Registry credentials"*, fill up the form that will show up, and finally select the credentials that you just created.
+In order to do that click on "Add", next to *"Registry credentials"*, fill up the form that will show up, and finally select the credentials that you just created.

 <p align="center">
   <img src="http://i67.tinypic.com/2nja42e.png" width="750"/>